cjerrington/cjerrington.github.io/src/posts/2023/2023-09-06-cloudcannon-eleventy.md

 ---
 _schema: default
 title: CloudCannon + Eleventy
-excerpt: Getting CloudCannon setup with your Eleventy project is easier than you think
+description: Getting CloudCannon setup with your Eleventy project is easier than you think
 tags:
   - 100DaysToOffload
   - 11ty